|San José State University|

 The minimum energy of the oscillator equal to hω and therefore the expression (E/ω) is equal to Planck's constant h and hence

 Thus the Uncertainty Principle is satisfied by the time-spent probability distributions for displacement and velocity of a harmonic oscillator.
-Therefore the satisfaction of the Uncertainty Principle does not imply any intrinsic indeterminism of the system.
+Therefore the satisfaction of the Uncertainty Principle does not imply any intrinsic indeterminism for the particle of the system.

 |HOME PAGE OF applet-magic|